 Now this little number is the complete opposite of the Tequeely listed above.
 An articulated fly that is the work of Mike Schultz, you won’t hear minimalism mentioned in the same sentence as the Swingin’ D pattern.

 With mallard flanks, grizzly soft hackles on the side wings, a large glass bead, a tail with two saddle hackles, and a foam diver head, this fly has it all goin’ on!
 Dart this fly around to get the bass biting!
-For flyfishing in still water, use a full sinking line to submerge it to your desired depth.
+For flyfishing in still water, use a full fly fishing sinking line to submerge it to your desired depth.

 The designer of the Gartside Gurgler, Jack Gartside, wanted to draw in fish by creating a disturbance on the surface of the water.
-But because you can customize the Gurgler to the exact environment you’ll be fishing, from color to size, this clever little pattern is one of the best fly fishing bass flies around.
+But because you can customize the Gurgler to the exact environment you’ll be fishing, from color to size, this clever little pattern is one of the best fishing bass flies around.

 You can modify this fly to your exact requirements, making it one of the most versatile flies on the market.
-Wherever you’re headed, this one is a must-have in your fly box.
+Wherever you’re headed, this one is a must-have in your box.

 You’ll get the most use out of your topwater poppers on hot, sunny days in late spring and summer.
 If the weather is warm and you feel like having some fun, choose a topwater popper and see whether the fish bite!
 You might have success, you might not.